 Often, there will be double or triple points promotions offered for specific programs, so click on their logos on this page.

 Things change so quickly!
-We didn’t even have rideshare services in Australia until just a few years ago, and the fact that frequent flyer programs are coming onboard so you can earn points is great news.
+We didn’t even have rideshare services in Australia until a few years ago, and the fact that frequent flyer programs keep coming onboard so you can earn points is great news.

 For premium services, you can choose between Uber (only to/from airports) for Qantas, and Blacklane for Asia Miles or KrisFlyer earn.